XmYx/deforum-studio/README.md

    ```

 ## Testing
-Prior to testing make sure you clone the `https://github.com/deforum-studio/deforum-presets.git` into the deforum folder withing the root directory.
+Prior to testing make sure you clone the `https://github.com/deforum-studio/deforum-presets.git` into the deforum folder within the root directory.
 Settings files assume a path of `~/deforum/presets/settings/` by default.
 You can verify that the path's are setup correctly by running `python tests/test_animation_pipeline.py`.

 For a full settings run you can use the `deforum test` cli command in the terminal.
 This will run all presets in the settings folder (`~/deforum/presets/settings/` by default).